bilardi/aws-saving/README.rst

 Getting started
 ===============

-AWS saving package is implemented for deploying a lambda that you can invoke for stopping, deleting or starting each RDS, EC2, bucket and Stack instance.
+AWS saving package is implemented for deploying a lambda that you can invoke for stopping, deleting or starting each RDS, EC2, bucket, Sagemaker domain and Stack instance.

 The goal is to implement this package for each AWS service can stop, delete and start its instances.